churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 <u>Migration and Europe</u><br>
 Saturday 8:45&nbsp;pm using the church in Canberra regular zoom meeting.<br>
 <a href="https://9xdq3.r.sp1-brevo.net/mk/mr/sh/6rqJ8GoudeITQjnXGaioOivQjTx/OfliSquhqbAc" target="_blank">Burdens related to Europe</a><br>
 (1) To pray that the Lord would open the way for migration in Australia.
-(2) The Lord's move in Europe and the upcoming gospel trips in Italy.</p>
+(2) The Lord's move in Europe.
+(3) Torch Relay and Olympic Games Gospel Trips in Italy <a href="https://ukmedia.configio.com/media/em_AmanaTrust/Attachments/Italy%20Report%20for%20LSM%203-29%20-%20B.pdf" target="_blank">click here</a>.</p>
 </blockquote>

 <p>C. COORDINATION MEETING&nbsp;</p>